getlantern/lantern/README.md

 # tunio

-The tunio package allows you to redirect i/o from a tun device to a `net.Dialer`.
+The tunio package can be used to redirect I/O traffic from a tun device to a `net.Dialer`.

 This is a work in progress.